felipemattosv/ml-cc/README.md

 Is the average squared loss per example over all N dataset examples.

 $ MSE = 1/N \cdot \sum_{i=0}^{N} (y_i - y'_i)^2 $

+## Reducing Loss

+### Gradient Descent
+The gradient of a function is a vector that points in the direction of the greatest rate of increase of the function, and whose magnitude is that rate of increase.
+So if we want to minimize the loss function, we have to go in the opposite direction of the gradient.

+To calculate the gradient, we have to calculate the derivative of the loss function with respect to the weights and biases.

+So we reapeatedly take small steps in the direction that minimizes the loss.

+But compute the gradient over the entire dataset on each step is unnecessary and will spend a lot of computation.So we have techniques to make this more efficiently:

+#### Stochastic Gradient Descent (SGD)
+Look at only one example for step.

+#### Mini-Batch Stochastic Gradient Descent
+Look at random batches (groups of 10-1000 examples) for step, then average the Loss & Gradients over the batch.

+### Weights Initialization
+Usually the loss function isn't convex, i.e, has more than one minimun.
+This means that the training performance has strong dependency on initial values.

+### Hyperparameters
+Hyperparameters are the configuration settings used to tune how the model is trained.

+Examples are the BATCH_SIZE, LEARNING_RATE, ...

+### Learning rate
+Gradient descent algorithm multiply the gradient by a scalar known as learning rate (also sometimes called step size) to determine the next point.

+To perform a good training we have to used the right learning rate.
+If the LR is too small, learning will take too long.
+Conversely, if the LR is too large, the next point will perpetually bounce across the bottom of the loss function.